TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/GuidesXml.rst

 ..  _settings-guides-default-code-language-example:

-Example: Use `typoscript` as default langauge for code-blocks
+Example: Use `typoscript` as default language for code-blocks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..  code-block:: xml